Shafique95/Fontive-privacy-policy/README.md

 ## 1. Introduction

 Welcome to Fontive!
 This Privacy Policy outlines our commitment to user privacy.
-Fontive, a Flutter application, does not collect personal information or require any user registration.
+Fontive, an Android application, that does not collect personal information or require any user registration.

 ## 2. Information Collection